Direct Force Field User Manual

 Problem to Solve

 Traditional force fields use atom types to identify parameters and to enable force field parameters transferrable.
-However, the transferability requires fine definition of atom types, which leads to narrow coverage.
-Therefore, it is always a tradeoff between force field coverage and force field fidelity.
+However, good transferability requires fine definition of atom types, which narrows coverage.
+Therefore, it is always a tradeoff between force field quality and coverage.

 As well known, a molecule can be partitioned to a set of fragments that the cores of the fragments represents local structures and interactions in the molecule.
 Consequently, the physical and chemical properties for the fragment cores are transferable.
 Therefore, a force field can be made by combining the force field parameters of constituent fragments.
 Come to this point, there is no difference between traditional force fields and MFDFF.